Cyquna/protonshortcutcreator/README.md

       - Any custom options for the game (optional).
       - The full path to an icon file (optional).

+## How to Delete a Shortcut

+Deleting a shortcut is as simple as deleting the file from your desktop.

+The script creates two items: the main `.desktop` file on your desktop and a symbolic link (symlink) to that file in your application menu folder.
+Because the entry in your start menu is only a link, you just need to **delete the shortcut file from your desktop**.

+Once the original file is gone, the symlink in the start menu becomes broken.
+Your desktop environment will automatically detect this and remove the icon from your application menu, usually after you log out and log back in, or after a system restart.

 ## Understanding Launch Options

 The script will ask for "Launch Options".
 This allows you to add special commands or variables, just like you would in the Steam client.